zyqCSL/sinan-gcp/README.md

 ### benchmarks
 benchmarks directory contain the source codes of tested benchmarks.

-For SocialNetwork application (benchmarks/socialNetwork-ml-swarm), we added two compute-intensive machine learning microservices (text-filter and media-filter), and also add image data to user posts (previously posts only include text), in order to make the application a little more representative than original versions.
-We also provide a warm up script (benchmarks/socialNetwork-ml-swarm/setup_social_graph_init_data_sync.py) for the application, to fill the social-network friendship graph, and to fill the databases with posts
+For SocialNetwork application (`benchmarks/socialNetwork-ml-swarm`), we added two compute-intensive machine learning microservices (text-filter and media-filter), and also add image data to user posts (previously posts only include text), in order to make the application a little more representative than original versions.
+We also provide a warm up script (`benchmarks/socialNetwork-ml-swarm/setup_social_graph_init_data_sync.py`) for the application, to fill the social-network friendship graph, and to fill the databases with posts

 ### config
-config contains configuration files of cluster, scheduling actions, and inference engine
+configuration files of cluster, scheduling actions, and inference engine

 ### misc
 scripts to generate config files